Volunteering

 The work of our volunteers is what makes the Orwell Youth Prize unique.
 More than just a prize, we offer support to all young people who put pen to paper (or fingers to keypads) through the delivery of personalised feedback and a fair judging process.

-Find out more about our volunteering opportunities below, or contact the Programme Coordinator, Tabby Hayward at tabby.hayward@orwellfoundation.com
+Find out more about our volunteering opportunities below, or contact the Programme Manager, Tabby Hayward at tabby.hayward@orwellfoundation.com

 “I think my work was a small part of something big…I would definitely recommend it.
 It’s a very rewarding experience.
 It allows you to contribute to something great, which will make you feel good about yourself. ” Cristina, UCL Student Volunteer 2022